johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     And everything is changing around me abruptly
   commentary: |
     I am going to sound like a very old man when I say this, but: this is barely even music.
-It's just noise.
+It’s just noise.

-    There's so much discordance in the clashing sounds and styles in this track, that it could probably induce a headache if I listened to it long enough.
+    There’s so much discordance in the clashing sounds and styles in this track, that it could probably induce a headache if I listened to it long enough.
 Thankfully – as with all Eurovision tracks – I only have to listen to it for a maximum of three minutes.

 - country: "Iceland"
   shortcode: "ISL"